Alliedium/awesome-devops/30_aug_2022_docker_best_practices_i/docker_best_practices_i_30_aug_2022.md

 34. Login to pgAdmin.
 Type login `pgadmin@pgadmin.com` and password `123` as set in Step 27.

-pgAdminWeb interface will be opened
+pgAdmin web interface will be opened